pingcap/docs/sql-tuning-best-practice.md

 ## Query Processing Workflow

 The client sends a SQL statement to the protocol layer of TiDB server.
-The protocol layer is responsible for handling the connection between TiDB Server and the client, receiving SQL statement from the client, and returning data to the client.
+The protocol layer is responsible for handling the connection between TiDB server and the client, receiving SQL statement from the client, and returning data to the client.

-To the right of the protocol layer is the Optimizer layer of TiDB Server, which is responsible for processing SQL statements.
+To the right of the protocol layer is the optimizer of TiDB server, which is responsible for processing SQL statements.
 The process is as follows:

 1. SQL statement arrives at the SQL optimizer through the protocol layer and is first parsed into an Abstract Syntax Tree (AST).
 2. Pre-Process is primarily for Point Get, a simple, one table lookup through a Primary or Unique Key like `SELECT * FROM t WHERE pk_col = X` or `SELECT * FROM t WHERE uk_col IN (X,Y,Z)`.
 If it is a Point Get, the following-up optimization processes can be skipped, the next step jumps to the SQL Executor.